Kylepadilla/Bamazon/README.md

 * Click here to watch a quick video on how Bamazon customer portal works!

 ### Manager Portal

-* The Bamazon Manager Portal will allow authorized users to chose from the following menu:
+* The Bamazon Manager Portal requires user authentication using environmental variables and the dotenv node module. additionally, Bamazon will allow authorized users to chose from the following menu:

     * View Products for Sale: